r3ksk/hxmrpava/Discover/05-SPA_SAPLaunchPad/README.md

 Even though this mission is all about SAP Process Automation based Automation projects, using SAP Process Automation, you get now combine the powerful and innovative , Low Code / No Code tooling of SAP Process Automation to design new business process scenarios.

-Additional information will be provided on how to setup SAP Launchpad service under Configurations section.
+Additional information will be provided on how to setup SAP Launchpad service under Configurations Phase later in this mission.